 When your heart is in a different place, we’re here to help.

 For many women, the choice to have their tubes tied is carefully considered and improves the long-term quality of their lives.
-However, for those who change their mind and desire to once again have the opportunity for children, laparoscopic tubal reversal is typically the best option for medical treatment.
+However, for those who change their mind and desire to once again have the opportunity for children, laparoscopic tubal reversal is the least invasive way to restore natural fertility.

 About Laproscopic Tubal Reversal

-According to a study published in the Journal of International Medical Research, laparoscopic tubal reversal (also known as tubal ligation reversal surgery) had fewer complications, a smaller scar, and an easier recovery period with less discomfort than more invasive reversal procedures.
+According to a study published in the Journal of International Medical Research, laparoscopic tubal reversal (also known as tubal ligation reversal surgery) had fewer complications, a smaller scar, and an easier recovery period with less discomfort than all other types of reversal procedures.
 At South Jersey Fertility Center, we’re proud to be New Jersey’s only provider of this type of minimally invasive, tubal ligation reversal.
 We want to ensure that anyone expressing regret with their tubal sterilization gets the chance to explore their options with our experienced experts.

 How it Works